ergut/contextor/README.md

 ## Safety First 🛡️

-CodeContextor looks out for you:
+Contextor looks out for you:
 - Calculates total file size
 - Shows warning for large directories
 - Asks for confirmation